wsbiii/Excel-Securities-Pricing/README.md

 # Financial Engineering and Investment Management with Excel
 Microsoft Excel spreadsheets used for pricing securities and derivatives and performing portfolio analysis and optimization.

-### Optimizing Portfolio with Mean Variance and Sharpe Ratio
+### Optimizing Portfolio with Mean Variance and Sharpe Ratio.xlsx
 Estimates the mean and variance of stock returns and solves for optimal asset allocation with mean-variance optimization and sharpe optimization.

+### Optimizing with Shrinkage and Mean-CVaR.xlsx
+Uses shrinkage method and mean-CVaR for portfolio optimization.

 ### Pricing Defaultable Bonds and Credit Default Swaps.xlsx
 Prices defaultable bonds and credit default swaps.